London has many good churches, and north London has many good churches, and northwest London has many good churches, so why choose St John’s?

 OPPORTUNITY AND RESPONSIBILITY

-- Opportunity: Our conviction is that people grow as Christians by being involved in an area of service, and of course the whole body of believers is also built up as each member plays their part.
+- Opportunity: Our conviction is that people grow as Christians by taking part in an area of service.
+The whole body of believers is also built up as each member plays their part.
 Opportunities for service fall into two broad categories of ‘speaking‘ and ‘serving’, or ‘proclamation‘ and ‘organisation’.
-But in practice, many are involved in both.
+In practice, many are part of both.

-- Responsibility: We believe there is great privilege in belonging to a local church, and we believe that we have a responsibility for bearing witness to Christ in our local community.
+- Responsibility: We believe there is great privilege in belonging to a local church.
+We believe that we have a responsibility for bearing witness to Christ in our local community.

 VITALITY AND ACCOUNTABILITY

 - Vitality: We seek to make a priority of corporate prayer, which forms a vital part of all our midweek small groups.
-In addition, we hold a monthly prayer dinner on Wednesday evenings to share a meal, to share news (including of people and places away from St John’s), and to pray.
+In addition, we hold a monthly prayer dinner on a Wednesday evening.
+At this meeting we share a meal, share news (including of people and places away from St John’s), and pray.
 We also have a prayer diary to help us in our devotions.

 - Accountability: We aim to grow numerically, but depth is more important than breadth.
-And we believe this is helped by giving everyone the opportunity to be a part of a small fellowship group during the week (an evening, day time or Saturday morning).
+Everyone has the opportunity to be a part of a small fellowship group during the week (an evening, day time or Saturday morning).

 LOCAL AND REGIONAL

-- Local: We are a local church working in a small area, so that only a few people commute significant distances to St John’s.
+- Local: We are a local church working in a small area of north London, so that only a few people commute significant distances to St John’s.
 We praise God for many para-church gospel initiatives, but we have confidence that the local church continues to be a primary means to the ends of proclaiming Christ and incorporating believers into the church of Christ.

-- Regional: Although we function day by day as a local church, we believe that we are strengthened by collaboration with, rather than isolation from, other churches and ministries.
+- Regional: We function day by day as a local church.
+However, we believe that collaboration with other churches and ministries strengthens us.
 We enjoy partnership with a number of other local evangelical churches, both within and outside the Church of England.

 CONGREGATIONAL AND CONNECTIONAL